I7-Examples/Zork/docs/source.txt

   if the magic boat is in Stream View begin;
     move the magic boat to In Stream;
     try looking instead;
+  else if the magic boat is in Dam Base;
+    move the magic boat to River1;
+    try looking instead;
-  else if the magic boat is in Reservoir South or Reservoir North and the pdl1 is on-stage;
+  else if the magic boat is in Reservoir South or the magic boat is in Reservoir North and the pdl1 is on-stage;
     move the magic boat to Reservoir;
     try looking instead;
-  else if the magic boat is in Rocky Shore or WCLF1;
+  else if the magic boat is in Rocky Shore or the magic boat is in WCLF1;
     move the magic boat to River3;
     try looking instead;
-  else if the magic boat is in WCLF2;
+  else if the magic boat is in WCLF2 or the magic boat is in Sandy Beach;
     move the magic boat to River4;
+    try looking instead;
+  else if the magic boat is in Shore;
+    move the magic boat to River5;
     try looking instead;
   end if;
   end if;